Last Updated on 12/08/2025

 If you want Google to know about these links, you can use the paid links report option to bring them to their attention.

-We will discuss some ways you can buy backlinks and the risks and rewards of each one.
+We will discuss some ways to buy backlinks and the risks and rewards associated with each approach.

-There are many freelance websites like Fiverr or PeoplePerHour that offer link-building services.
-These services are primarily inadequate, as they provide many backlinks for a low price.
-Be careful when signing up before using one of these services, as any service that offers many links at a low cost takes shortcuts and may use a black hat approach.
+There are many freelance websites, such as Fiverr or PeoplePerHour, that offer link-building services.
+These services are primarily inadequate, as they offer numerous backlinks at a low price.
+Be cautious when signing up for any of these services, as those that offer numerous links at a low cost often take shortcuts and may employ a black-hat approach.

 A good white-hat approach involves contacting good websites, negotiating with site owners, and creating high-quality content.
 Some freelancers also generate links using spammy forum sites.
 It is best to avoid such link-building services.